|Business Rating:||4.7 / 5|

 How to use the Spark Cash Plus card:

-- Plan out large purchases in advance to give yourself the best chance of meeting the card’s sign-up and annual bonus spending requirements
+- Plan out large purchases in advance to give yourself the best chance of meeting the card’s sign-up bonus.

-Is the Spark Cash Plus card worth it?
+Is the Spark Cash Plus card right for you?

 That said, the card may not be worth it for more modest spenders.
 If you plan to put less than $30,000 on the card each year, you’ll likely be better off with a no annual fee card that earns 1.5% back on general purchases or bonus cash back in specific categories relevant to your business.
 And since the Spark Cash Plus is a charge card, it won’t be helpful should you need to carry a balance.